derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >
 >That is why we are taking steps to implement a defensive patent strategy.

+#### 19 November 2016

+Bitcoin.com CEO Roger Ver—one of the earliest Bitcoin investors and the first major investor in Bitcoin companies—says the [censorship in r/Bitcoin is holding Bitcoin back.](https://twitter.com/rogerkver/status/800098062798503936)

+>When /r/bitcoin started the censorship, they prevented honest discussion, split the community, and dramatically slowed down Bitcoin's progress

+Luke Dashjr replies that [there is no censorship](https://np.reddit.com/r/btc/comments/5duugm/when_rbitcoin_started_the_censorship_they/da7kw0d/) and in the same post admits there is censorship.

+>Except you're missing the point that there really isn't any censorship.
+It's just in your head, because you can't get over the fact that you posted something inappropriate once (or however many times) that was justifiable to remove as off-topic.

 #### 19 January 2017

 Longtime Bitcoin entrerprenuer Charlie Shrem complains that [high fees are hindering Bitcoin's growth.](https://twitter.com/CharlieShrem/status/822189031954022401)